 The information in this section is about epilepsy and working in the UK.
 If you live outside the UK, you can find out about working and epilepsy in your country by contacting your local epilepsy group.

-Once you have been offered a job, you don’t have to tell your employer about your epilepsy.
-This is as long as you don’t believe it will affect your ability to do your job safely and effectively.
-This could be, for example, if your epilepsy is well controlled, or you only ever have seizures when you are asleep.
+You don’t automatically have to tell your employer about your epilepsy, after a job offer, if you don’t believe it will affect your ability to do your job safely and effectively.
+An example could be that your epilepsy is well controlled, or you only ever have sleep seizures.

-If you don’t tell your employer about your epilepsy, and it does affect your ability to do your job safely, your employer may be able to dismiss you.
-To do this, your employer would have to prove that:
+If you don’t tell your employer about your epilepsy and it does affect your ability to do your job safely, your employer may be able to dismiss you.
+To do this, they would have to prove that:

-- They have given you the opportunity to tell them how your epilepsy could affect your job and
+- You have been given the opportunity to tell them how your epilepsy could affect your job and

-If you don’t know whether or not to tell your employer about your epilepsy, here are some things to think about.
+If you’re not sure whether to tell your employer about your epilepsy, here are some things to think about:

 If your employer doesn’t know about your epilepsy, they can’t make any reasonable adjustments to help you.